MaryamMansour/bmi/README.md

-# BMI Calculator App
+# BMI App

 This Flutter application allows users to calculate their Body Mass Index (BMI) and store their BMI records using Firebase Authentication and Firestore.
-The app follows the MVC (Model-View-Controller) architecture for better code organization.
+The app follows the MVC (Model-View-Controller) architecture to separate concerns and enhance maintainability.
+Since it's a simple app, no state management libraries were used just handling stateful widgets were enough.

 ## Features